-After graduating with a degree in English Literature & American Studies (BA, 2:1 Hons) I decided I wanted to pursue my ambition to be a writer of fiction.
-So I took some minimum wage manual work (factories, postal, courier) in order to keep my mind untouched for writing in the evenings.
+I graduated university as a young man with a degree in English Literature & American Studies (BA, 2:1 Hons) I decided I wanted to pursue my ambition to be a writer of fiction.
+I took some minimum wage manual work (factories, postal, courier) in order to keep my mind untouched for writing in the evenings.

 Several years of living in a cold one-bedroom flat and having several novels rejected I decided it was time to reach out for the search to questions on my mind.
 I took a TEFL language training course in the Czech Republic, and then went to Prague to teach English and experience life.
 I met with several spiritual seekers, and many serious drinkers.
 After one year of intellectual pursuits, I felt I needed a more ‘heart’ environment.
 I landed in Istanbul, Turkey.

 I stayed for five years.
 I moved to a private university and began giving courses in English & American literature.
 I also plunged deeply into Turkish life & lore.
 I learnt the language, met several dervishes and strange characters, explored intimately, and travelled widely.
 I crossed pathways with many seekers as I travelled through the many regions of Turkey, then Egypt, Jordan, Palestinian territory, Tunisia, and other domains.
 Yet still my questions remained unanswered.
 I wrote reams of poetry, though.
 I sensed the world was going through rapid change.